About the service

 The researcher profile service is to be launched in 2021.

-The service uses national Fairdata services, which contain information on Finnish research data, as a source of information for research data.
-Fairdata services contain descriptive data on research data saved by researchers themselves and transferred from research organizations.
+The service uses national Fairdata services as a source of information for research data.
+Fairdata services contain information on Finnish research data, including metadata saved by researchers themselves as well as transferred from research organisations.

 How do I use the service?